Before they’ve discovered they don’t actually have to go to lectures.

 Through our Year13 YouthSense research we’ve found 43% of high school students don’t know what they want to do when they leave school.
 Further, a NSW Department of Industry report found 81% of high school students plan on going to uni.
 Of those planning on going to uni 25% said they still didn’t know what career they’re interested in pursuing.
 As many as a quarter of university students then are flying blind on campus – going to uni because it’s the thing to do but with no idea of what they’re gonna do after.

-It helps explain why our research has found 62% of uni students have considered dropping out at some point.
-The three top reasons – it’s not enjoyable, they still don’t know what they want to do and that they’re finding university too hard.
+The top two reasons we’ve found for why students consider dropping out – number one, it’s not enjoyable, and number two, they don’t know what they wanted to do.
 Like an ill-fitted suit, when a course doesn’t fit, or an education pathway entirely, it just makes your life a pain.

 An 18-year-old from NSW responding to one of our survey’s about student stress shed some light on the experience of a university dropout.